marquenis/quickanalysis/README.md

 ## Example

-This is a basic example of how the package works using the R dataset iris.
+This is a basic example of how the package works using the built in R
+dataset: iris.
 This dataset contains a measured variable (Sepal.length) across multiple categorical treatments (in this case, species).

+By running this function we can see the maximum, minimum, mean, median, and standard deviation of the sepal length of the flowers, grouped by their different species.

+It also creates a boxplot that lets us visually see the distribution of sepal length grouped by species.
+From this quick boxplot we can see that different species have different sepal lengths, and conduct further statistical analyses.

 ``` r
 library(quickanalysis)